Crio-Bytes/System-Design/Exploring Content Delivery Network/README.md

     > ### Yet Another Random Question:
     > How To Find Out the complete information about a Domain name?

 - Get the IP address of all the collected domain URLs and note it down respective to each country.
-There is a linux command who does it for you :)
+There is a linux command which does it for you :)

     <details>
      <summary>Hint</summary>